Bottle Rocket: Production

-The feature-length film was shot entirely in Dallas, Fort Worth, and Hillsboro, Texas.
-The scenes at Bob Mapplethorpe's house were filmed at the John Gillin Residence, designed by Frank Lloyd Wright.
+With the exception of its introduction, which was shot at Camarillo State Mental Hospital, the feature-length film was shot in Dallas, Fort Worth, and Hillsboro, Texas.
+The scenes at Bob Mapplethorpe's house were filmed at the John Gillin Residence.

 After the film failed to achieve commercial success, Owen Wilson considered joining the Marines.
 Bill Murray was considered for the role of Abe Henry.

 Reception

 Bottle Rocket received generally positive reviews from film critics.
-On Rotten Tomatoes, it has an 85% "Certified Fresh" rating based on 68 reviews, with an average rating of 6.83/10.
+On Rotten Tomatoes, it has an 86% rating based on 71 reviews, with an average rating of 6.8/10.
 The site's consensus describes the film as "Reservoir Dogs meets Breathless with a West Texas sensibility".
-On Metacritic, it has a 66/100 weighted average score based on 24 critics, indicating "generally favorable reviews".
+On Metacritic, it has a 66/100 weighted average score based on 24 critics.

 Martin Scorsese is a fan of the film, calling it one of his favorite movies of the 1990s.
-In a 2000 interview with Esquire, Scorsese praised Wes Anderson for his ability to "convey the simple joys and interactions between people so well and with such richness."
+In a 2000 interview with Esquire, Scorsese praised Wes Anderson for his ability to "convey the simple joys and interactions between people so well and with such richness".

 Home media

 In 2008, Bottle Rocket was released on DVD and Blu-ray as part of The Criterion Collection.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years.